zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 See also this URL for details about the board:
 `Designware ARC EM Starter Kit website`_ .

-The lastest version of EM Starter Kit is 2.3, developer can upgrade from 2.0/2.1/2.2 to 2.3 using latest firmware.
+The latest version of EM Starter Kit is 2.3, developer can upgrade from 2.0/2.1/2.2 to 2.3 using latest firmware.
 The default configuration for EM Starter Kit boards can be found in :file:`boards/arc/em_starterkit/em_starterkit_defconfig`.